 We will send the circular directly to your personal email account.

-If you are unable to find the information you need about ECT registration on our web pages, we have a phone line dedicated to ECT registration enquiries.
+If you are unable to find the information you need about ECT registration on our web pages, we have a phone line dedicated to ECT registration inquiries.

 Call 1300 977 263 and speak to one of our highly trained customer service officers.